The Lego Ninjago Movie: Music

 Mark Mothersbaugh, who composed the score for The Lego Movie, returned to score The Lego Ninjago Movie.
-Along with the score, the album includes Master Wu's flute music, played by Greg Pattillo, and five new songs created for the movie ("Heroes", "Operation New Me", "It's Garmadon", "Found My Place", and "Dance of Doom").
-The song "Bad Blood" by Taylor Swift featuring Kendrick Lamar appeared in the film's trailers but is not included on the score album; other pop songs in the film are likewise not included.
-One of Wu's flute music is a cover of (It's the) Hard Knock Life from Annie.
+The soundtrack was released through WaterTower Music on 15 September 2017.

 Release

-The Lego Ninjago Movie premiered at the Regency Village Theater on September 16, 2017, before it was widely released in the United States by Warner Bros.
-Pictures on September 22, 2017, in 3D, RealD 3D, and Dolby Cinema.
-It was originally scheduled for a September 23, 2016 release.
-The film was released in Denmark on September 21, 2017.
-It was released in the Philippines on September 27, 2017.
+The Lego Ninjago Movie premiered at the Regency Village Theater on 16 September 2017, before it was widely released in the United States by Warner Bros.
+Pictures on 22 September 2017, in 3D, RealD 3D, and Dolby Cinema.
+It was originally scheduled for a 23 September 2016 release.
+This release date was given to Storks instead.
+The film was released in Denmark on 21 September 2017.
+It was released in the Philippines on 27 September 2017.

-A short film, The Master, that promoted the feature film was shown in front of screenings of Storks, which took the original September 23 release date.
-On February 8, 2017, the first trailer was released.
-The trailer was shown in front of screenings of The Lego Batman Movie.
-On July 22, 2017, a second trailer for the film was shown as part of San Diego Comic-Con and released on YouTube later in the day.
+A short film, The Master, that promoted the feature film was shown with screenings of Storks, which took the original 23 September release date.
+On 8 February 2017, the first trailer was released.
+This trailer was shown in front of screenings of The Lego Batman Movie.
+On 22 July 2017, a second trailer for the film was shown as part of San Diego Comic-Con and released on YouTube later in the day.
 Both trailers feature the song "Bad Blood" by Taylor Swift, with the second trailer also featuring "It Must Have Been Love" by Roxette, "Ain't Gonna Die Tonight" by Macklemore and "I Wanna Go Out" by American Authors.

 Marketing

 Over twenty Lego sets inspired by scenes from the film were released for the film including a set of Collectible Minifigures.
-A video game by TT Fusion based on the film, The Lego Ninjago Movie Video Game, was released on September 22, 2017, for Windows PC, Nintendo Switch, PlayStation 4 and Xbox One.
-The game is similar to previous Lego games, with some new features such as multiplayer and new techniques.
+A video game by TT Fusion based on the film, The Lego Ninjago Movie Video Game, was released on 22 September 2017, for Windows PC, Nintendo Switch, PlayStation 4 and Xbox One.
+The game is similar to previous Lego games, with some new features such as multiplayer battle modes and new combo based combat techniques.

 Home media

-The Lego Ninjago Movie was released on Digital HD on December 12, 2017, and DVD, Blu-ray, Blu-ray 3D, and 4K Blu-ray on December 19, 2017, by Warner Bros.
+The Lego Ninjago Movie was released on Digital HD on 12 December 2017, and DVD, Blu-ray, Blu-ray 3D, and 4K Blu-ray on 19 December 2017, by Warner Bros.
 Home Entertainment.